neretj/guidelines-agent/README.md

 The application will be available at `http://localhost:3000`

-### Step 6: Test the Implementation
+### Step 6: Test the Guidelines Engine
-Try these sample queries:
+Try these sample queries to see different guidelines activate:
-- "What's the return policy?"
+- "What's your return policy?" (activates policy-related guidelines)
-- "How do I handle price objections?"
-- "What shipping information should I provide?"
+- "How much does shipping cost?" (activates pricing/shipping guidelines)
+- "I'm not sure about this purchase" (activates objection-handling guidelines)
+- "Tell me about your company" (activates company information guidelines)

+Watch the **right sidebar** to see which guidelines are evaluated, their relevance scores, and reasoning.

 ### Production Deployment (Optional)
 For Vercel deployment: